 Unfortunately, it’s also one of the most underreported stories in recent memory.
 True, articles on related topics appear regularly in scientific journals, and even in popular magazines such as Smithsonian and Scientific American.
 The neurological and biochemical concepts are explained and referenced in excruciating detail in books with intriguing names such as The Molecules of Emotion, The Feeling of What Happens and The Synaptic Self.
 But the concepts aren’t easily simplified, and thus are rarely synthesized in the general media.
 Nor do they have much of a toehold in the curriculum of most medical schools.
 Thus, most conventional doctors are largely unaware of the vast implications such insights might have for our health and life choices.

 So how does one learn about how this system works?
 The best way is to begin studying the mechanisms by which experiences, thoughts and emotions are translated into chemical expressions or “codes” by our bodies, and to then explore how this information is communicated through – and subsequently affects – our various bodily systems.
-The books and magazines listed in the Resources section are a good place to start, but here’s a supersimplified version of the scenario:
+The books and magazines listed in the Resources section below are a good place to start, but here’s a super simplified version of the scenario:

 Let’s say you have an emotionally charged experience or memory.
 That experience activates the brain’s limbic system, where it gets filtered and associated with other information and catalyzes a chain-reaction release of ligands (peptides, hormones, etc.).
 In cases of bodily sensation or touch, the body’s neuronal circuits can also be directly activated, with a peptide reaction proceeding from the body’s surface to the spine and then traveling to the brain and becoming part of conscious awareness.